Package 'vectorsurvR'

 Calculation interval for abundance, accepts “collection_date”,“Biweek”,“Week”, and “Month.

-Species filter for calculating abundance.
+An optional vector for filtering species.
 Species_display_name is the accepted notation.To see a list of species present in your data run unique(collections$species_display_name).
 If species is unspecified, the default NULL will return data for all species in data.

-Trap filter for calculating abundance.
+An optional vector for filtering trap type by acronym.
 Trap_acronym is the is the accepted notation.
 Run unique(collections$trap_acronym) to see trap types present in your data.
-If trap_list is unspecified, the default NULL will return data for all trap types.
+If trap is unspecified, the default NULL will return data for all trap types.

 Value